flare-foundation/fasset-closed-beta/README.md

 The following should be done before each closed beta scenario setup:
 1. Run `init.sh` script,
-1. Run `check.sh` script and make sure there is only one address outputted and compare it with our published one???
+1. Run `check.sh` to make sure configuration is correct.